Wednesday, July 27, 2005

 1. No sin with your words

-2. Do not take everything to yo
+2. Do not take everything to yourself

 3. Do not live in delusion